-We have been providing credentialed brokerage services to veterinary practice sellers for over 20 years.
+We have provided credentialed brokerage services to veterinary practice sellers for over 20 years.

 Ready to sell your veterinary practice?